Avian Mycoplasma gallisepticum and Mycoplasma synoviae: Advances in diagnosis and control

 Abstract:

-Both Mycoplasma gallisepticum (MG) and Mycoplasma synoviae (MS) infections are the most common Mycoplasma infection in domestic poultry.
+Both Mycoplasma gallisepticum (MG) and Mycoplasma synoviae (MS) infections are the most common mycoplasma infection in domestic poultry.
 The disease is associated with economic losses in poultry.
-MG and MS are commonly spread within chickens (Gallus gallus domesticus) and turkeys (Meleagris gallopavo domesticus) flocks; however, they are frequently isolated from quails (Coturnix coturnix) and several avian species.
+MG and MS are commonly spread within chicken (Gallus gallus domesticus) and turkey (Meleagris gallopavo domesticus) flocks; however, they are frequently isolated from quails (Coturnix coturnix) and several avian species.
 Diagnosis of MG or MS infections is confirmed by isolating the organism in a cell-free medium or directly detecting its DNA in infected tissues or swab samples.
 Serological tests are also widely used for diagnosis.
 However, advances in molecular biology represented a rapid and sensitive alternative to the traditional culture methods requiring specialized techniques and sophisticated reagents.
-Several Mycoplasma molecular diagnostic tests are implemented: including polymerase chain reaction (PCR), Random Amplified Polymorphic DNA (RAPD), arbitrary primed polymerase chain reactions (AP‐PCR), and Multiplex real-time polymerase chain reaction (Multiplex MGMS).
-Current control practices against Mycoplasma infection include intense biosecurity, biosurveillance, medication, and vaccination.
-However, the egg-borne nature of avian Mycoplasma infection complicates controlling the infection.
-This review focuses on the advances in diagnosis and control of avian Mycoplasma infection, especially MG and MS infections.
+Several mycoplasma molecular diagnostic tests are implemented, including polymerase chain reaction (PCR), Random Amplified Polymorphic DNA (RAPD), arbitrary primed polymerase chain reactions (AP-PCR), and Multiplex real-time polymerase chain reaction.
+Current control practices against mycoplasma infection include intense biosecurity, medication, and vaccination.
+However, the egg-borne nature of avian mycoplasma infection complicates controlling the infection.
+This review focuses on the advances in diagnosis and control of avian mycoplasma infection, especially MG and MS infections.

 Keywords: